Aliases for SETD1B Gene

 GeneCards Summary for SETD1B Gene

 SETD1B (SET Domain Containing 1B) is a Protein Coding gene.
-Among its related pathways are Lysine degradation and PKMTs methylate histone lysines.
+Diseases associated with SETD1B include Syndromic Intellectual Disability.
+Among its related pathways are Chromatin organization and Lysine degradation.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is SETD1A.

 UniProtKB/Swiss-Prot for SETD1B Gene